 At eXtension, we define innovation as creativity applied to produce positive impact.
-The purpose of the Innovation Lab and its projects, teams and futuring research is to help Cooperative Extension professionals make visible and measurable impacts by identifying, incubating, lifting up and fostering innovation to accelerate the adoption of innovation.
+The purpose of eXtension and its projects, teams and futuring research is to help Cooperative Extension professionals make visible and measurable impacts by identifying, incubating, lifting up and fostering innovation to accelerate the adoption of innovation.

-The goal of the Lab is to provide safe, structured venues for “experimenters” to create and test new ideas.
-The lab provides a structure for them to share and to identify intersections among their efforts and ideas that suggest further opportunities.
-In short, the Lab operates as a dynamic liquid network that facilitates both focus and agility for participating experimenters.
+The goal is to provide safe, structured venues for “experimenters” to create and test new ideas. eXtension provides a structure for them to share and to identify intersections among their efforts and ideas that suggest further opportunities.
+In short, we operate as a dynamic liquid network that facilitates both focus and agility for participating experimenters.

-The Innovation Lab works with many of the eXtension fellows and is responsible for the innovation grant projects.
+We fund eXtension fellows and innovation grant projects as part of our effort to identify and incubate innovation in the Cooperative Extension System.
 The work of all initiatives is unified by experimenters’ solid awareness of the following performance plan model and using it to actualize and advance innovation.